JohanCardell/Debriefer/README.md

-# DBLabb4
-Battle Report DB AkA "Debriefer"
+#Battle Report DB AkA "Debriefer"

 This tools allows users to log and share battle reports. it is first and foremost with Flames of War in mind, but should be viable for other war games.
 New features will allow this for sure!